pass-the-salt/2018/_posts/2017-12-27-proven-track.md

 ---

 ## Introduction
-After many years of curation of the [Security Track](https://prog2017.rmll.info/spip.php?page=rmll_progall&lang=en&t=2) of the [RMLL](http://rmll.info/) (a French generalist multi tracks conference about Free Software), we have decided to create in 2018 a dedicated event to Security and Free Software : Pass the SALT (Security And Libre Talks).
+After many years of curation of the [Security Track](https://prog2017.rmll.info/spip.php?page=rmll_progall&lang=en&t=2) of the [RMLL](http://rmll.info/) (a French generalist multi tracks conference about Free Software), we have decided to create in 2018 a dedicated free (as in free beer) event to Security and Free Software : Pass the SALT (Security And Libre Talks).

 On this page, we will expose our goal and what we have achieved during the curation of the RMLL Security track.